-The Bacille-Calmette-Guérin (BCG) vaccine, developed almost 100 years ago, has been shown to prevent severe forms of TB in children, and is widely used though coverage varies.1
+The Bacille-Calmette-Guérin (BCG) vaccine, developed over 100 years ago, has been shown to prevent severe forms of TB in children, and is widely used though coverage varies.1

 However, the vaccine is not effective after early childhood and there is currently no vaccine that is effective in preventing TB in adults.
 We urgently need more effective vaccines to fight TB.1

-TB is very difficult to diagnose in children, and few medicines are available in paediatric formulations, forcing physicians to crush or split the adult pills to adjust the doses.
+TB is very difficult to diagnose in children, and few medicines are available in paediatric formulations.

 References